qrlik/Aura/learning_notes.md

 Widget Animation - Show the animation keys in curve editor - Add key\
 Event Graph - Add Custom Event \ Delay [Next Tick]\

+## lesson 62.
+Ghost Globe
+UKismetMathLibrary::FInterpTo\
+*Note*: if child bp created with disabled tick event in parent, then you enable it in parent, need to recreate this node at child\